What are Tim Tebow laws and where do they apply?

 - Confirm your state allows homeschool participation via your state's high school athletic association (e.g., Florida HSAA, Texas UIL, Tennessee TSSAA).
 Your homeschool umbrella or state advocacy org can usually point you to the right page.

 - Identify the team and coach at your district's public high school.
 Email or call the athletic director ahead of tryouts to flag that you're a homeschool family planning to participate.
-This isn't optional — coaches need lead time to prepare paperwork.
+This step isn't optional.
+Coaches need lead time to prepare the paperwork.

 - Submit the eligibility paperwork the school requires.
 Typically: a residency proof (utility bill, lease), a parent-signed academic eligibility certification or recent standardized test results, an athletic physical from your pediatrician, and the school's standard athletic forms (concussion acknowledgment, code of conduct, insurance attestation).